The Mole (Australian TV series) season 6: Week 10

 Exemption Refund: Following Ally's termination, Sam and Hillal, as the two players who were holding exemptions at the time, were both offered the chance to return their exemptions to Shura for $15,000 each, but there was a catch – they had to either refund all three of their exemptions, or keep them all without selling any exemptions.
 Both Hillal and Sam gave back their exemptions, though the latter was allowed to keep his ultimate exemption, thus adding $45,000 to the pot.

 Train Trivia: Erin and Shaun were chosen as two players who were "forward thinkers".
 They were isolated from the group, and given a series of questions and answers from which they had to memorise.
 They were then to travel ahead of the train on a kalamazoo which was to be controlled by their muscles, for four kilometres.
 They were also allowed to place up to ten answers on signs along the track for questions they thought the remaining contestants may struggle with.
 The other four players, meanwhile, were to ride the train and answer twenty general knowledge questions.
-Questions ranged from those involving the relatives of terminated players, to Harry Potter to who the reigning AFL premiers were and how many actors played James Bond.
 Each correct answer would be worth $500 to the pot, with an additional $5,000 attached if they could answer all twenty questions correctly, meaning a potential of $15,000 to be won in this assignment.
 From the twenty questions, they answered all but two questions correctly, thus winning $9,000 and missing out on the bonus $5,000.

 Walking on Water: The players were taken to a beach-side swimming pool, where a series of floating platforms were set up, labelled with the number of players able to stand on it at once.
 The players would have to cross these platforms by using planks of varying lengths to reach the final platform.
 They would have only twenty minutes to have each player standing on the final platform, in order to win $5,000 for the pot.
 There was also a mystery box located near final platform, containing unknown items.
 The group could decide whether to spend time accessing the box or not, however, only one player would open the box and keep the contents for themselves.
 Aisha was nominated to open the mystery box, which contained $100 and a hidden question for Quiz Seven.
 Eventually, the group reached the final platform with two seconds to spare.
 However, several players were revealed to have stepped on a plank while someone else was on it; therefore, the $5,000 that was on offer was revoked.
 The $100 that was found in the mystery box was unaffected, meaning only that amount was added to the pot.